Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Numerical results

-We now demonstrate \odeim with a reduced model of a diffusion-reaction problem.
-The example demonstrates that instabilities in the \deim approximation can lead to unstable reduced models, which can be avoided with \odeim.
+We now demonstrate the stability of \gpod and \deim on a reduced model of a diffusion-reaction problem.
+The example demonstrates that instabilities in the \deim approximations can lead to unstable reduced models, which can be avoided with \gpod if more sampling points than basis vectors are used.